jonathanjarman/hello-world/README.md

 # hello-world
 Hello World is a new project.
 My name is Jonathan Jarman
-I live in Wshington State
+I live in Washington State